junior-devleague/flashtyper/README.md

 JS | **J** ava **S** script
 somethingthatsaString.split('') | A String method that splits a ```String``` into an array of each character.
 The ```('')``` denotes the separator - try it out on http://jsbin.com!
 String.fromCharCode(Unicode values) | A String method that returns a string created by using the specified sequence of Unicode values.
-String.charCodeAt(index) | A number representing the UTF-16 code unit value of the character at the given index.
+String.charCodeAt(index) | A String method that returns a number representing the UTF-16 code unit value of the character at the given index.